-- General members are corporate entities or standalone divisions of a corporate entity whose revenue is significantly based on the sale, delivery, or optimization of digital advertising or marketing campaigns.
+- General members are corporate entities or standalone divisions of a corporate entity whose revenue is significantly based on the sale, delivery, or optimization of digital advertising or marketing programs.

 - Associate members are any company that do not qualify as a General member provided that said company supports the media and marketing industries.